Todd75/city-explorer/README.md

 1. Worked with Cody on the first dataFlow image.
 Help from Keyan than Ricardo for 2 & 3 on the wrrc.
 Help from Jason on some code I didn't use.
 Aubrey and Tracy for Lab09 and 10 respectively.

-2. TA help from Brandon, Justin, Tammy, Raul, and JB.
+2. TA help from Brandon, Justin, Tammy, Matt, and JB.

 Name of feature: Initial Website with return of city from api data